Frequently Asked Questions

 What countries are available?

-Two Wolves Abroad has run immersions in Zambia, Guatemala, Belize, Mexico, India, Nepal, Thailand and Vietnam.
+Currently we are only offering Nepal as an Immersion destination.
+In the past Two Wolves Abroad has run immersions in Zambia, Guatemala, Belize, Mexico, India, Thailand and Vietnam.
 While we are not currently offering immersions due to the uncertainty caused by COVID-19 restrictions, we hope to start again as soon as we can.

 How many are on each trip?